-Q: Is it possible that my mole will come back after it’s removed?
+- Question: Is it possible that my mole will come back after it’s removed?

-A: When a mole is completely excised, including the portion that projects below the skin surface into the deeper layer of the skin (dermis), it will not grow back.
+- Answer: When a mole is completely excised, including the portion that projects below the skin surface into the deeper layer of the skin (dermis), it will not grow back.
 Unfortunately, many people request mole removal and then undergo a “shave” procedure – where only the portion of the mole that is above the skin surface is removed, typically with a small razor blade or knife.
 Many doctors will use a “shave” technique because they are inexperienced in making incisions in the delicate facial tissues, and are concerned that will be unable to hide the resulting scar.
 When this technique is used, moles almost always come back over time.
 Dr. Ransom is a face specialist and has dedicated his practice to facial surgery.
 He uses a variety of specialized methods to plan your procedure and close the wound resulting from mole removal, helping make your scar nearly imperceptible after healing.

-Q: My mole is in a really obvious place, and I’m worried about the scar… How does Dr. Ransom make sure that the scar isn’t worse?
+- Question: My mole is in a really obvious place, and I’m worried about the scar… How does Dr. Ransom make sure that the scar isn’t worse?

-A: Many patients worry about having a scar from cosmetic mole removal.
+- Answer: Many patients worry about having a scar from cosmetic mole removal.
 In order to minimize the appearance of any scars, Dr. Ransom aligns the incision with the normal lines of motion (relaxed skin tension lines) in the face and the borders of the facial units.
 This helps to hide the repaired area.
 In addition, Dr. Ransom uses a multi-layer closure to ensure that there is no tension on the wound.
 This requires tiny sutures and special plastic surgery techniques.
 Finally, some patients may choose to undergo a laser treatment of the area a few months after the mole removal; this further assists in blending the repaired skin with the neighboring areas.